InteropIO/rest-config-example-node-js/README.md

 ## Glue42 Enterprise Configuration

-To enable fetching application and layout definitions from the REST service, you need to edit the `appStores` and `layouts` top-level keys in the **Glue42 Enterprise** `system.json` file, usually located in the `%LOCALAPPDATA%\Tick42\GlueDesktop\config` folder.
+To enable fetching configuration definitions from the REST service, you need to edit your local configuration files located in the `%LOCALAPPDATA%\Tick42\GlueDesktop\config` folder.

 ### Applications

-Find the `appStores` top-level key in the `system.json` file and add a new entry (or replace existing entries) with the following configuration:
+To enable fetching application configurations from the REST store, find the `appStores` top-level key in the `system.json` file and add a new entry (or replace existing entries) with the following configuration:

 ```json
 "appStores": [